ysyk2021/the-repeating-rhythm-creating-a-sustainable-business-through-regular-review/src/chapter-6-1.md

-Chapter 6: Maintaining the Rhythm: Strategies for Sustaining Regular Review
+Strategies for Sustaining Regular Review
 ===========================================================================

 In this chapter, we will explore strategies for sustaining regular review as an ongoing process in achieving business sustainability.